Affiliate links on Android Authority may earn us a commission. Learn more.

-Compared to my Polar H10 strap, the Xiaomi Mi Band 7 did a good job tracking my resting heart rate.
+Compared to my Polar H10 strap, the Xiaomi Mi Band 7 did well tracking my resting heart rate.
 It also performed well during an indoor cycling session.
 I only saw a slight delay in a few instances when my heart rate increased rapidly.
-On the other hand, the Xiaomi Mi Band 7 struggled considerably to track a weight-lifting workout and wasn’t particularly good on an outdoor run either.
-The Mi Band 6 got better over time with improved algorithms, so my hope is that the Mi Band 7 will see similar improvements through updates.
+On the other hand, the Xiaomi Mi Band 7 struggled considerably to track a weight-lifting workout and wasn’t particularly good on an outdoor run.

 As mentioned, the band offers continuous SpO2 monitoring and will alert you if your levels fall below 90%.
 Thankfully, I never received such an alert.
 However, I did record my oxygen saturation on the Mi Band 7 regularly throughout the review period, comparing the results to a fingertip pulse oximeter and the values were never more than a couple of percentage points apart.
 The shift from manual spot checks to continuous SpO2 monitoring does mean the Mi Band 7 could catch signs of sleep apnea, though as with any consumer device like this, you shouldn’t rely on it in lieu of a genuine medical assessment.